nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Example for Add Student Command](images/addStudentExample.png)
 ### Viewing a student: `view_student`

-Displays all the details of a student in the details panel.
+Displays all the details of a student in the details panel.<br>

 Format: `view_student INDEX`